Network effect: Network effect as a competitive advantage

-Network effect can significantly influence the competitive landscape of an industry.
-According to Michael E. Porter, strong network effect might decrease the threat of new entrants, which is one of the five major competitive forces that act on an industry.
+Network effects can significantly influence the competitive landscape of an industry.
+According to Michael E. Porter, strong network effects might decrease the threat of new entrants, which is one of the five major competitive forces that act on an industry.
 Persistent barriers to entry into a market may help incumbent companies to fend off competition and keep or increase their market share, while maintaining profitability and return on capital.

 These attractive characteristics are one of the reasons that allowed platform companies like Amazon, Google or Facebook to grow rapidly and create shareholder value.
 On the other hand, network effect can result in high concentration of power in an industry, or even a monopoly.
-This often leads to increased scrutiny from regulators that try to restore healthy competition, as is often the case with large technology companies.
+This often leads to increased scrutiny from regulators who try to restore healthy competition, as is often the case with large technology companies.

 Examples

 Telephone

 Network effects are the incremental benefit gained by each user for each new user that joins a network.
 An example of a direct network effect is the telephone.
-Originally when only a small number of people owned a telephone the value it provided was minimal.
-Not only did other people need to own a telephone for it to be useful, but it also had to be connected to the network through the users home.
-As technology advanced it became more affordable for people to own a telephone.
+Originally, when only a small number of people owned a telephone, the value it provided was minimal.
+Not only did other people need to own a telephone for it to be useful, but it also had to be connected to the network through the user's home.
+As technology advanced, it became more affordable for people to own a telephone.
 This created more value and utility due to the increase in users.
-Eventually increased usage through exponential growth led to the telephone is used by almost every household adding more value to the network for all users.
-Without the network effect and technological advances the telephone would have nowhere near the amount of value or utility as it does today.
+Eventually, increased usage through exponential growth led to the telephone being used by almost every household, adding more value to the network for all users.
+Without the network effect and technological advances, the telephone would have nowhere near the amount of value or utility it does today.

 Financial exchanges

 Transactions in the financial field may feature a network effect.
-As the number of sellers and buyers in the exchange, who have the symmetric information increases, liquidity increases, and transaction costs decrease.
+As the number of sellers and buyers in the exchange who have symmetric information increases, liquidity increases, and transaction costs decrease.
 This then attracts a larger number of buyers and sellers to the exchange.

 The network advantage of financial exchanges is apparent in the difficulty that startup exchanges have in dislodging a dominant exchange.
 For example, the Chicago Board of Trade has retained overwhelming dominance of trading in US Treasury bond futures despite the startup of Eurex US trading of identical futures contracts.
 Similarly, the Chicago Mercantile Exchange has maintained dominance in trading of Eurobond interest rate futures despite a challenge from Euronext.Liffe.

 Cryptocurrencies and blockchains

 Cryptocurrencies such as Bitcoin and smart contract blockchains such as Ethereum also exhibit network effects.

-Smart contract blockchains can produce network effects through the social network of individuals that uses a blockchain for securing its transactions.
-Public infrastructure networks such as Ethereum and others can facilitate entities that do not explicitly trust one another to collaborate in meaningful way, incentivizing growth in the network.
+Smart contract blockchains can produce network effects through the social network of individuals that use a blockchain for securing their transactions.
+Public infrastructure networks such as Ethereum and others can facilitate entities that do not explicitly trust one another to collaborate in meaningful ways, incentivizing growth in the network.
 However, as of 2019, such networks grow more slowly due to missing particular requirements such as privacy and scalability.